 Have a need that a Community Compassion ministry may be able to help with?
 Click here.
 Although we cannot guarantee that we will be able to meet your need, we will certainly do what we can!
 Please note that we are best able to handle requests located on the east side of the Illinois river.
 Read below for the avenues from which we trust the Lord to meet needs.

 Short Term Projects

 The Community Compassion ministry was birthed by offering many short term projects for BCCers to get involved in.
 Some of the ministries below started as short term projects and have turned into long term ministries.
 Contact the office for more info on other short term compassion projects coming up at Bethany Community Church.

 Help a Household

-The Help A Household ministry is privileged to do our best to supply general household necessities (paper goods, toiletries, cleaning supplies, food, etc.), other basic standard-of-living items (small furniture, decor, chairs, blankets, etc.), and general handyman labor to those who do not already attend Bethany Community Church.
+The Help A Household ministry is privileged to do our best to supply general household necessities (paper goods, toiletries, cleaning supplies, etc.), other basic standard-of-living items (small furniture, decor, wood/metal chairs, etc.), and general handyman labor to those who do not already attend Bethany Community Church.
 Items are placed in our Help a Household Store at the BCC Counseling Center on Dutch Lane.
 If you attend BCC and would like to join the Help A Household team, please contact us as well.
 Over 50 families are on our email list.
 Contact: Ben Davidson

 HAH store items accepted: